RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/creating-fei-device-ide.md

     There are five functions that contain a default implementation that should be modified to match the desired behavior.
 These functions are `constructor`, `deviceEnable`, `deviceDisable`, ` deviceSetTuning`, and `deviceDeleteTuning`.
 The `constructor` function is called when the device is instantiated.
 During allocation of an FEI device, `deviceSetTuning` is called and, if successful, `deviceEnable` is called.
 During deallocation, `deviceDisable` is called followed by a call to `deviceDeleteTuning`.

-    For scanners, the additional methods `deviceSetTuningScan`, `setScanStrategy`, `setScanStartTime`, `getScanStatus` must be modified to provide the scanner capability.
+    For scanners, the additional method `deviceSetTuningScan` must be modified to provide the scanner capability.

 3. Add source code to allocate and setup a tuner channel.